gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 }
 ```

-To top it off, we just add a second overload to cover the case when `T` is not actually a promise:
+To top it off, we just add a second overload to cover the case when `T` isn't actually a promise:

 ```ts
 declare class List<T> {